-- Level 1: Quoted prices in active markets for identical assets or liabilities that the Company can access at the measurement date. - Level 2: Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; and model-derived valuations in which all significant inputs are observable market data. - Level 3: Model-derived valuations in which one or more significant inputs are unobservable.
+Level 1: Quoted prices in active markets for identical assets or liabilities that the Company can access at the measurement date.

+Level 2: Quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; and model-derived valuations in which all significant inputs are observable market data.

+Level 3: Model-derived valuations in which one or more significant inputs are unobservable.

 The Company deems a transfer between levels of the fair value hierarchy to have occurred at the beginning of the reporting period.
-There were no such transfers during the years ended September 30, 2013 or 2012.
+There were no such transfers during fiscal 2014 or fiscal 2013.